What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

-H-1B visa program changes, introduced by President Trump on September 19, 2025, impose a hefty fee of $100,000.
-A new policy proposes a lottery system based on wages, prioritizing higher-paid positions and enforcing stricter company audits.
+The H-1B visa program changes, introduced by President Trump on September 19, 2025, impose a hefty $100,000 application fee.
+A new policy proposes a wage-based lottery system that prioritizes higher-paid positions and enforces stricter company audits.
 The news struck the US tech industry like a hurricane, leaving innovation executives with uncertainty, as experts warn of serious long-term consequences for the US’s competitiveness.

 I’m Dmytro Ovcharenko, founder and CEO at Alcor.
 For 7+ years, we’ve been helping US tech companies leverage nearshoring and offshoring locations by building fully operational software R&D centers of 10 to 100 engineers in a year, with zero buyouts.